 Professional MBA (PMBA)

-14-month, weekend MBA program designed for the experienced business professional.
+16-month, weekend MBA program designed for the experienced business professional.
 Unique combinations of classroom and web-based learning accommodate the busy schedules of business executives.
 Students can begin the program in August, October, January and March.
-Concentrations include Accounting, Conflict Management, Financial Services, Healthcare Management, Leadership, Non-Profit Management, Sustainability, Sports Management, and Distributed (general) Concentration.
+Concentrations include Accounting & Finance, Conflict Management, Healthcare Management, Leadership, Non-Profit Management, and Distributed (general) Concentration.

 Evening MBA (MBA)

 An evening MBA program that can be completed in 12-24 months or more, and requires no minimum work experience.
 Students can begin the program in August and January.
-Concentrations include Accounting, Conflict Management, Financial Services, Healthcare Management, Leadership, Non-Profit Management, Sustainability, Sports Management, and Distributed (general) Concentration.
+Concentrations include Accounting & Finance, Conflict Management, Healthcare Management, Leadership, Non-Profit Management, and Distributed (general) Concentration.

 MBA Cool Springs (MBA)